 Throughout the year, capital gains occur when a mutual fund sells a security within its portfolio for a profit.
 Mutual funds are required by law to distribute virtually all capital gains to their shareholders once a year through a capital gain distribution.

-You must pay taxes on mutual fund distributions (unless the mutual funds are held in a tax-advantaged account such as an Individual Retirement Account, 401(k) and 403(b) accounts), whether you receive your distributions in cash or reinvest them in additional fund shares.
+You must pay taxes on mutual fund distribution (unless the mutual funds are held in a tax-advantaged account such as an Individual Retirement Account, 401(k) and 403(b) accounts), whether you receive your distributions in cash or reinvest them in additional fund shares.
 The amount of capital gains distributions will be reported on year-end account statements (mailed in January) and on Form 1099-DIV.
 Please be sure to contact a tax professional to discuss your individual tax situation.